-- encourages great discussion.
+- 6. Be polite/disagree politely.
+Discussions are constructed to foster critical thinking and opportunity to offer theory, evidence, and opinion.
+Questions posed invite different points of view which means there will be differences in opinions.
+Disagreeing politely stimulates and encourages great discussion.
 It also allows for maintenance of positive relationships with others with whom you may disagree. - 7.
 Don't disrupt and keep it relevant.
 Do not stray from the discussion.
 Join in, add to, ask a question, or offer an alternative view but do not derail a dialogue or train of thought.
 If you have something entirely different to bring up, wait or post it in another thread. - 8.
 Use appropriate grammar and structure: Use spell check, complete sentences, and paragraphs.
 Sentences like "I agree", "good point', or "me too" are unacceptable because they take time to read and do not add to the discussion.
 Avoid writing "R U" instead of "are you".
 Not everyone understands this type of abbreviation nor does it help expand your writing. - 9.
 Be cautious: Using humor or sarcasm can be 'lost' in an email or discussion post and your message might be taken seriously or offensive.
 Be careful with personal information (both yours and other's).
 Do not send confidential patient information via e-mail. - 10.
 Respect the time of others.
 You are not the only person with a busy schedule.
 Be flexible.
 Do not procrastinate!